-9.3.2 State-Listed Species Within Segment 9
+9.3.2 State-Listed Species Within Segment 8

-The New York State Natural Heritage Program (NYNHP) correspondence dated April 1 and April 15, 2022, and NYSDEC information provided on April 20, 2022 (Appendix A), identified several RTE species and significant natural communities that may occur along the entirety of the Project.
-Based on the additional information from NYSDEC, Appendix T addresses the species that do not have suitable habitat within the Project Corridor for all segments and therefore how there is no impact to them because of the Project.
-Some species have suitable habitat within the Project Corridor and therefore require the Certificate Holders to implement BMPs to reduce impact to said species.
-Those species within Segment 9 are as follows:
+The New York State Natural Heritage Program (NYNHP) correspondence dated April 1 and April 15, 2022, and DEC information provided on April 20, 2022 (Appendix A), identified several rare, threatened, and endangered (RTE) species and significant natural communities that may occur along the entirety of the Project.
+Appendix T addresses the species that are not within the Project Corridor for all segments and how there is no impact to them because of the Project.
+Some species require the Certificate Holders to implement BMPs to reduce impact to said species.
+Those species within Segment 8 are as follows:

-- Indiana bat (Myotis sodalis) Endangered - Northern long-eared bat (Myotis septentrionalis) Threatened
+- Bald Eagle (Haliaeetus leucocephalus) Threatened - Northern long-eared bat (Myotis septentrionalis) Endangered